Training

 - is designed to allow course material and delivery to be adapted to be relevant to the a client's specific needs

 The modules are designed to allow natural progression from the introductory level, through to the level of the NEBOSH National General Certificate, so that participants complete modules up to their company's needs, and/or their individual ability.
+Due to insufficient candidates being put forward, UK Safety Network does not currently offer the NEBOSH National General Certificate, but would be more than happy to re-register with NEBOSH should sufficient candidates to make it economically viable require training.

 N.B. |